vertexclique/proq/README.md

 }
 ```

-For more information please head to the documentation.
+For more information please head to the [Documentation](https://docs.rs/proq/).